ThetisXD/LockIn-Web-Extension/README.md

 ###

 <h2 align-"left">✨ What does it do?</h2>
 <p align="left">The LockIn Web Extension allows users to customize how they set up time, with three modes: standard countdown timer, pomodoro, and standard clock.
-In addition, LockIn has tab blacklists features that allow users to blacklist and prevent users from accessing certain blacklist sites.</p>
+In addition, LockIn has tab blacklists features that allow users to blacklist and prevent users from accessing certain blacklist sites.
+The timer and tab blacklist will continue to runs even if the sidepanel is close.</p>

 ###